 - ½ tsp pure vanilla extract

-- To make the whipped cream: Chill a large bowl and the whisk attachment to a stand mix or hand mixer for 30 minutes.
+- To make the whipped cream and assemble: Chill a large bowl and the whisk attachment to a stand mix or hand mixer for 30 minutes.
 Beat the cream and sugar together at a gradually increasing speed up to high for 2 minutes.
 Add the vanilla and continue to beat until stiff peaks form, another 1-2 minutes.

 - Spread all of the whipped cream out over the fully chilled pie, use a piping bag for decorating with the whipped cream, or serve it separate with single slices of pie.